 Physical activity.
-Physical activity during the past month was also self-assessed using a five-point scale where 0 = did not engage in any sports/physical activities; 1 = engaged in sports/physical activities once or twice during the last month; 2 = engaged in sports/physical activities once a week; 3 = engaged in sports/physical activities two or three times a week; 4 = engaged in sports/physical activities every day.
-No strict definition of physical activity was given, but it was exemplified in the question by activities such as riding a bike or dancing.
+Physical activity during the past month was also self-assessed using a five-point scale where 0 = did not engage in any sports/physical activities; 1 = engaged in sports/physical activities once or twice during the last month; 2 = engaged in sports/physical activities two or three times a week; 3 = engaged in sports/physical activities two or three times a week; 4 = engaged in sports/physical activities every day.
+No strict definition of physical activities such as riding a bike or dancing.